Aryan-Chharia/Computer-Vision-Projects/.github/pull_request_template.md

 ## Related Issue
 [Cite any related issue(s) this pull request addresses.
 If none, simply state “None”]

+NOTE: Kindly write in the following format -

+Closes #issue-number

 ## Description
 [Please include a brief description of the changes or features added]